vanessa-kang/tp/docs/team/Khenus.md

 ### Summary of Contributions

-JSON object data from NUSMODs
+* Formatting JSON object data retrieved from NUSMODs with JavaScript
+* Loading all module data into PlanNUS
+* Handles all file structure in PlanNUS
+* Creation and maintenance of updating CAP after modifying each module